 There is a large storage area underneath the screen for a small bag and your shoes (because you are going to want to remove them and put on the provided slippers), and a storage nook built into the seatback.

 Each seat also has a large personal screen attached to the back of the seat in front and the remote for which sits in a pocket in the central console between the two seats and is accessed by a retractable cable.

-There is a fold out table from the left; reading light, universal power outlet, USB port (although it’s placement means that if you are trying to charge your phone it is likely to become dislodged if you are lay down and turn over.
+There is a fold-out table from the left; reading light, a universal power outlet, USB port (although it’s placement means that if you are trying to charge your phone it is likely to become dislodged if you are laying down and turn over.
 It also makes the remote harder to access in the center console).

 As a solo traveler I didn’t have any problem getting comfortable and there was plenty of room for my seatmate to climb over me when lay down.
 However, if you are traveling with a partner or friend, I can’t imagine the lack of privacy would be an issue.